Fujifilm X-T20 vs Sony RX100

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the RX100 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II, while the X-T20 was followed by the Fujifilm X-T100.
+Both the X-T20 and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Sony RX100 Manual.

 So how do things add up?
 Is the Fujifilm X-T20 better than the Sony RX100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.